Preface#

 Adding Simple SDD Syntax-Directed Analysis#

-body, and is triggered only when the action is a production reduction operation.
+The SDD here is limited to S-attribute SDD, defined in a recursive subroutine manner within the create_cfg() body, and is triggered only when the action is a production reduction operation.
 You can try modifying it to trigger during the middle of productions or when the action is a shift operation.

 - You can refer to the following steps to add SDD: